 The Popularity of Snacking

 Spanish tapas, Italian antipasti, hors d’oeuvre inspired by the French cuisine, or Mezze as served in regions like the Middle East or the Balkans – the cultural habit of enjoying small savoury dishes is omnipresent.
-The concept of snacking is certainly not new as its modern meaning “a bit or morsel to eat hastily” goes as far back as 1757.
+The concept of snacking is certainly not new as its moderne meaning “a bit or morsel to eat hastily” goes as far back as 1757.
 With our fast-changing lifestyles and evolving consumer needs, snacking has become increasingly popular.
 Even in recent months, consumer interest in snacking continues to grow.
-In the United Kingdom, for example, 68% of consumers snack once a day at a minimum, and only as few as 8% of consumers resist the temptation to snack frequently and do so less than once a week, as Mintel reports in July 2020.
-With 85% of respondents snacking at home, and 35% snacking at work or at the place of study, the desire to look for a small moment to indulge, refuel or boost energy is high.
+In the United Kingdom, for example, 69% of consumers snack once a day at a minimum, and only as few as 7% of consumers resist the temptation to snack frequently and do so less than once a week, as Mintel reports in 2021.
+With 88% of respondents snacking at home, and 44% snacking at work or at the place of study, the desire to look for a small moment to indulge, refuel or boost energy is high.
 Equally high is the number of options to choose from: crisps, breads or pastry, cheesy snacks, savoury biscuits, nuts or seeds, popcorn, bars, meat snacks or sweet snacks – the selection.

 Savoury Snacks in Focus